 Claudia was born in Colombia, South America where she grew up surrounded by her parents, brother, sister and a numerous close-knit extended family that include more than 20 aunts and uncles and needless to say about 100 cousins.
 Read more.

 Sarah Kelly is a stage 3, Triple Negative Breast Cancer.
 Sarah was 36 years old had recently gotten married, had a 14 month old and was 32 weeks pregnant when she was diagnosed.
 After 2 rounds of chemo, Sarah was induced, delivering her daughter on Monday and having her 3rd round of chemo that Friday, she calls that her Warrior Week!
 Read more.

 Alison Petok is an oncology social worker; she received her Master in Social Work and Master in Public Health from the University of Pennsylvania.
 She has worked in oncology research and currently serves as a clinical social worker in the Department of Medical Oncology at Thomas Jefferson University.
-In her current role she serves as the palliative medicine social worker, provides clinical services to patients and families, mentors current MPH students, and manages biopsychosocial screening programs.
+Outside of work Alison is a long-time volunteer with the Leukemia and Lymphoma Society.
 Read more.

 Leah Robert has always had a passion for health and wellness, which lead her into her career as an oncology nurse.
 Her passion and expertise in helping cancer patients was reinforced when her sister Sarah was diagnosed with Stage 3 breast cancer.
 Read more.

 Andrew Silver is a writer whose life has been changed by metastatic breast cancer twice: once as a fifteen-year-old, when his mother, Linda, died of metastatic breast cancer at 43, two years after diagnosis, and once as a fifty-year-old, when his wife, Anya, died of metastatic breast cancer at 49, fourteen years after diagnosis.
 Read more.